Thanks for visiting - 2023 marks our 20th anniversary!

-It's a trap we all fall into.
+This is a trap we all fall into.

 As a result, we often feel like we're alone on an island, overwhelmed by problems only we face.

 "We all experience the joys and sorrows of the world.
 Your own particular drama is pretty generic - don't take it too personally."

 Because, compassion for others begins with compassion for ourselves.
-And, compassion for ourselves begins with the realization that you aren't the only one suffering.
+And, compassion for ourselves begins with the realization that we aren't the only ones suffering.